 For Interconnection Customers having selected Option (B), the most recent reassessment conducted under GIDAP Section 7.4 or GIDAP BPM Section 6.2.6.3 in any Interconnection Study Cycle following the Interconnection Customer’s receipt of its Phase II Interconnection study report shall provide the most recent cost estimates for the Interconnection Customer’s ADNUs and the Interconnection Customer shall adjust its Interconnection Financial Security for Network Upgrades to correspond to the most recent estimate for ADNUs.

-If one of the six conditions for partial recovery is triggered then the Interconnection Customer may receive a portion of its Network Upgrade Interconnection Financial Security.
 The calculation for the amount that the Interconnection Customer may receive differs depending on the length of time that has passed between the final Phase II study report and of the withdrawal/termination.
 The difference in the calculation is attributable to an upper limit on how much “unspent deposit” will be retained.

 Timing and Determining Amounts of Refunds